-Analysis: there have been reports of recent incursions of Russian bombers like the Tupolev TU–95 in airspace controlled by Ireland
+Analysis: there have been reports of incursions of Russian bombers like the Tupolev TU–95 in airspace controlled by Ireland.

 There have been a number of recent incursions into Irish controlled airspace by the Russian air force.
 Most recently Tupolev TU–95, the so called "Bear" strategic bomber aircraft, triggered UK Royal Air Force fighter jets to scramble in order to confront the Russian aircraft.
 Reliable sources indicate that there is an agreement between the UK and Ireland permitting the Royal Air Force to enter Irish airspace if deemed necessary, though the specific nature of this arrangement is not clear.